 The Board elects executive officers at least annually.
-All of the officers shown in the table below have been officers for the Company for at least five years, except for Mrs. Compton and Messrs.
-Massanelli, Burrow, Kanneman, McCaleb, Neeley, Funke, and Bryant.
-The table below sets forth the name, age, officer position with the Company and Bank and principal occupation or employment during the last five years and tenure of service with the Company:
+All of the officers shown in the table below have been officers of the Company for at least five years, except for Mrs. Compton and Messrs.
+Massanelli, Burrow, and Kanneman.
+The table below sets forth the name, age, officer position with the Company and Bank and principal occupation or employment during the last five years and tenure of service with the Company for each of the executive officers:

-Name Age Position Years Served George A. Makris, Jr. 61 Chairman and Chief Executive Officer 5 Robert A. Fehlman 53 Senior Executive Vice President, Chief Financial Officer and Treasurer 29 Marty D. Casteel 66 Senior Executive Vice President (Company); Chairman, President and Chief Executive Officer (Bank) 29 Stephen C. Massanelli (1) 62 Executive Vice President (Company and Bank) and Chief Administrative Officer (Bank) 3 Patrick A. Burrow (2) 64 Executive Vice President, General Counsel and Secretary (Company and Bank) 3 Barry K. Ledbetter 55 Executive Vice President and Chief Banking Officer (Bank) 32 Steve C. Wade 63 Executive Vice President and Chief Credit Officer (Bank) 16 Jennifer B. Compton (3) 45 Executive Vice President, Chief People Officer and Assistant General Counsel (Company and Bank) 2 David W. Garner 48 Executive Vice President, Chief Accounting Officer (Company and Bank) and Controller (Bank) 20 Paul D. Kanneman (4) 60 Executive Vice President and Chief Information Officer (Company and Bank) 1 Johnny W. McCaleb (5) 64 Executive Vice President, Chief Audit Executive (Company and Bank) and Chief Risk Officer (Company) 1 James P. Neeley (6) 59 Executive Director of Finance & Accounting (Bank) 0 Mark W. Funke (7) 62 President, Bank SNB 0 Vernon W. Bryant, Jr. (8) 76 President, North Texas Division (Bank) 0
+Name Age Position Years Served George A. Makris, Jr. 62 Chairman and Chief Executive Officer 6 Robert A. Fehlman 54 Senior Executive Vice President, Chief Financial Officer and Treasurer 30 Marty D. Casteel 67 Senior Executive Vice President (Company); Chairman, President and Chief Executive Officer (Bank) 30 Stephen C. Massanelli (1) 63 Executive Vice President (Company and Bank) and Chief Administrative Officer (Bank) 4 Patrick A. Burrow (2) 65 Executive Vice President, General Counsel and Secretary (Company and Bank) 4 Jennifer B. Compton (3) 46 Executive Vice President, Chief People and Marketing Officer and Assistant General Counsel (Company and Bank) 3

-(1) Mr. Massanelli was elected Executive Vice President/Organizational Development on December 15, 2014 and subsequently was designated as Chief Administrative Officer.
-Prior to becoming an officer at the Company, he was a principal in the investment firm Treadstone Partners, LLC from 2011 to 2014 and served as a Senior Vice President and Treasurer of Zale Corporation from 1997 - 2010.
+Name Age Position Years Served David W. Garner 49 Executive Vice President, Chief Accounting Officer (Company and Bank) and Controller (Bank) 21 Paul D. Kanneman (4) 61 Executive Vice President and Chief Information Officer (Company and Bank) 2

-- (2) Mr. Burrow was elected as Executive Vice President and General Counsel on December 15, 2014 and as secretary on January 20, 2016.
+- (1) Mr. Massanelli was elected Executive Vice President/Organizational Development on December 15, 2014 and subsequently was designated as Chief Administrative Officer.
+Prior to becoming an officer at the Company, he was a principal in the investment firm Treadstone Partners, LLC from 2011 to 2014 and served as a Senior Vice President and Treasurer of Zale Corporation from 1997 2010. - (2) Mr. Burrow was elected as Executive Vice President and General Counsel on December 15, 2014 and as secretary on January 20, 2016.
 Prior to becoming an officer at the Company, he was a managing member of the law firm Quattlebaum, Grooms, Tull & Burrow PLLC.
 Mr. Burrow had provided legal representation to the Company in various capacities over the last 30 years. - (3) Mrs. Compton was hired as Executive Vice President, Chief People Officer and Assistant General Counsel on September 15, 2015.
 Prior to becoming an officer at the Company, she was Senior Vice President of Human Resources at Acxiom Corporation, a public company that provides enterprise data, analytics, and other information technology services. - (4) Mr. Kanneman was hired as Executive Vice President and Chief Information Officer on January 2, 2017.
-Prior to becoming an officer of the Bank, he was a Principal and the National Business Advisory Services Practice Leader at Grant Thornton LLP, an international accounting and advisory firm. - (5) Mr. McCaleb was hired as Executive Vice President and Chief Audit Executive on June 20, 2016.
-He was previously an Audit Partner at BKD, LLP, a national accounting and advisory firm. - (6) Mr. Neeley was hired as Executive Director of Finance & Accounting on August 14, 2017.
-He previously served as Under Secretary of Business Affairs, as well as Chief Business Officer, for the Chickasaw Nation Department of Commerce. - (7) Mr. Funke has served as president of Bank SNB since 2012.
-Bank SNB became a wholly-owned subsidiary of the Company after its former holding company, Southwest Bancorp, Inc., merged into the Company on October 19, 2017.
+Prior to becoming an officer of the Bank, he was a Principal and the National Business Advisory Services Practice Leader at Grant Thornton LLP, an international accounting and advisory firm.